Making Legal Project Management Work For You

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

-Law firm project management is simply the act of planning, controlling, and finishing projects to achieve a certain goal within your firm.
+Legal project management is simply the act of planning, controlling, and finishing projects to achieve a certain goal within your firm.
 For example, project management includes understanding your business goals, the best way to achieve them, and the critical tasks your team must complete to close a project.

 Completing projects and tasks haphazardly to keep the lights on can lead to burnout; putting out one fire at a time is a guaranteed recipe for chaos.
-To avoid making life harder for yourself and your staff and ensure you continue to provide high-quality legal services to your clients, you must put a strong project management system in place.
+To avoid making life harder for yourself and your staff and ensure you continue to provide high-quality legal services to your clients, you must put a strong law firm project management system in place.

 In your law firm, the most common projects are client cases that have a definite beginning and a close.
 Yet, you might also come across other projects, such as internal projects, pro bono work, and more.
 Proper project management ensures your team remains productive, regardless of the size or type of project at hand.